Jalen-Allison/Puppy-Potty-Schedule/README.md

 # Story 5: Allow for edits and delete functions to be done from the details page or from separate pages.
 Have confirmation before deleting.
 Pictures: Crud(2)|App(ConfirmDelete)|App(update)

-# Beautiful Soup

-Story 6: Create a new template for displaying information sourced from another website.
+# Story 6: Create a new template for displaying information sourced from another website.
 Use Beautiful Soup to data scrape the site and find the relevant information.
 Pictures: BeautifulSoup|App(BeautifulSoup)

 # Skills Learned